grng3r/rust_todo/README.md

 To build the program run for Linux:
 	cargo build --release
-To run program use commands: todo read\n
+To run program use commands: todo read
 				  add <"task">
 				  del <task number>
 				  done <task number>